 In this comprehensive step-by-step plan, there is one fundamental principle that must always take precedence: alongside applying sanctions, we also extend a helping hand.
 This is achieved by formulating a proactive action plan and conducting periodic evaluations as needed, in collaboration with both the parents and the student, considering the progress of the situation.

 The steps below are to be followed in that sequence.
 The steps are first summarized in an infographic.
-The full version of which you can find here: Unacceptable behaviour graphic 2023-2024.pdf to the well-being and safety of students or staff, such as bullying,
+The full version of which you can find here: Unacceptable behaviour graphic 2023-2024.pdf

 STEP-BY-STEP PLAN UNACCEPTABLE BEHAVIOUR